Louis Charbonnier: Grandreng

 The French offensive began on 10 May with an advance on the Sambre.
+On 11 May, troops commanded by Charbonnier were at Lobbes, where they burnt down Lobbes Abbey and its library, resulting in the loss of thousands of valuable manuscripts and books.
 By the 12th Kaunitz had withdrawn his forces from Merbes-le-Château into an intrenched position between Binche on the left and Grand-Reng on the right.
 In the Battle of Grandreng on 13 May, Muller and Despeaux assaulted Kaunitz's right flank, Fromentin attacked his center and the garrison of Maubeuge mounted a diversion.
 Austrian cavalry defeated Fromentin's division, then commanded by Duhesme after its commander was injured.
 Kaunitz counterattacked and compelled Desjardin to retreat to the south bank of the Sambre.
 The French suffered the loss of 4,000 men and 12 artillery pieces while Coalition losses numbered 2,800 killed, wounded and captured.
 During the fighting, the Army of the Ardennes divisions were inactive, leaving Desjardin's 35,000 men to fight Kaunitz's 22,000 Austrian and Dutch troops in a strong position.
 Screened by a handful of enemies, Jacob's division did not help though it was nearby at Buverinnes.
 Marceau's division, accompanied by Charbonnier in person, was at Fontaine-l'Évêque baking bread!
 After Desjardin's withdrawal, Charbonnier's two idle divisions quickly followed suit.

 On 6 May two representatives on mission had written a letter to the Committee of Public Safety describing Charbonnier as incompetent and requesting a more experienced commander.
 It was probably during early May that a balloonist serving with the army overheard a weird conversation between the two commanders.
 Charbonnier complained that his soldiers were starving in their encampments.
 He wanted to move across the Sambre in order to get food for his troops.
 Desjardin agreed but noted that they must organize the operation in the correct military way.
 Charbonnier replied, "Do you think so?
 Good, you arrange things militarily; you take charge of that.
 For me, I'm going to take charge of eating vegetables and pumping oils."